Codeinwp/hyve-lite/readme.txt

 Hyve is an AI-powered chatbot that transforms your WordPress content into engaging conversations.
 It uses the content from your WordPress site as a knowledge base to intelligently respond to user inquiries, providing accurate and context-aware answers directly from your existing materials.

+Hyve relies on the OpenAI API to provide certain features, such as text generation and language processing.
+When using these features, data is sent to the OpenAI servers for processing.
+You can learn more about their Terms of use here: [OpenAI Terms of Use](https://openai.com/policies/terms-of-use/).

 == Installation ==

 #### Automatic Installation